OfficeDev/Outlook-Add-in-Scream/Readme.md

 <a name="summary"></a>
 ##Summary
-**Scream into the void** is an Outlook Add-in that let's you rant about the email you are reading.
-This sample also demonstrates the use of RoamingSettings, a feature of Outlook Add-ins to store roaming data in the user's mailbox.
+**Scream into the void** is an Outlook add-in that let's you rant about the email you are reading.
+This sample also demonstrates the use of RoamingSettings, a feature of Outlook add-ins to store roaming data in the user's mailbox.

 ![](/readme-images/animated_screenshot.gif)